NYCU-SDC/fastapi-env/README.md

 - The FastAPI service, built from the Dockerfile.
 - Configuration for environment variables and port mappings.
 - PostgreSQL database service and PGAdmin4.

-## Contributing

-If you wish to contribute to this project, please follow these steps:

-1. Clone this repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## Contact